darryncampbell/DataWedge-Cordova-Sample/README.md

         </activity>
 ```

-##  Add Code to the Cordova Application
+##  Add Code to the Cordova application
-All that's left is to add some code to our Cordova application to listen for the intents.
+Now to hook up our logic to listen for and send intents.

+### Listening for intents
 For sake of brevity modify the onDeviceReady function to call out to our 3rd party intent plugin and register a handler for new Intents.
 Assuming this is a DataWedge intent, process the data and display the barcode on the screen:
 ```javascript
     onDeviceReady: function() {
         app.receivedEvent('deviceready');